EasyPost/easy-ui/documentation/specs/Select.md

    */
   isRequired?: boolean;
   /**
-   * Whether the select field should display its "valid" or "invalid" visual styling.
+   * Whether the input should display its "valid" or "invalid" visual styling.
    * @default valid
    */
   validationState?: ValidationState;